GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-2_rhino-2d.md

 ### Completing the Plans

 We're finally ready to move our line work over to the real floor plans of the house.
 Make sure when you do that inside edges of the ground-level volumes are aligned, and note that the gap between them is the width of a single grid bay (1.2m).
-The upper level floor plan off to the left also aligns with the grid of the lower volumes.
+The upper level floor plan off to the left aligns with the grid of the lower volumes.

 ![grids in place](images/12-2/base-in-place.png#img-full)
 *Base Grids in Place*